Master of Science

 Master's Program Tracks

-Please NOTE: Programs will run only if there are a minimum of 10 students.
+Please NOTE: Each program will run only if there are a minimum of 10 students.

 The master's program emphasizes clinical practice and requires students to practice advanced nursing under the guidance of experts.
 In addition to the expertise available on campus (at Upstate University Hospital and its many specialty clinics) the College of Nursing has developed an extensive network of physician offices, hospitals, clinics and other agencies in New York State that participate in our program.
 These affiliations give you the opportunity to work in primary and acute care settings with preceptors who specialize in a vast array of clinical practice areas.
 Before graduating, students in the master's program complete either a master's thesis or a culminating project.

 Students may take up to five years to complete the master's program.
 On average, part-time students carry six credits per semester and finish in three to five years.
 Full-time students carry a minimum of nine credits per semester and finish in two or three years.
 Non-matriculated students may take up to nine credits of course work on a space-available basis while in the process of completing admissions requirements.
 Faculty advisors work closely with students to help them fit courses and program requirements into their work and daily lives.

 Students can complete an education certificate by completing NURS 565: Nurse as Educator (required of all master's students) and 6 additional credits, NURS 655 Curriculum and Program Development and NURS 665 Educational Evaluation.

 For information on individual state licensing requirements, please visit the State Licensing Requirements page.